This post is sponsored by BabbleBoxx.com.

 2. Bring food and/or snacks.
 Having a new baby requires a special amount of stamina and lack of sleep.
 If you are only getting an hour of sleep here or there, you need a lot of food to keep yourself going.
 If you are breastfeeding, you need that much more food.
 It’s often hard to even get a chance to cook, let alone eat, so bringing over a hot meal or even a meal for the freezer for later is so helpful.
 Even some easy grab and go snacks like pieces of fruit, little portions of nuts or other healthy snacks are great.
 Didn’t get the okay for a visit?
 Text mom and tell her you dropped a meal on her front porch.
 (Pro Tip: Check and see if there are any dietary restrictions in the house.
 It’s very much appreciated.)

 3. Offer to be a resource.
 Have you done the mom thing?
 Be your friend’s go-to person.
-I told my sister she could call me or text me at all hours when my niece was born, and I’m pretty sure it was a blessing to her.
+I told my sister she could call me or text me at all hours after my niece was born, and I’m pretty sure it was a blessing to her.
 And, I know I’ve done the same since B was born.

 5. Hold the baby.
 I go back and forth here, but offer to hold the new baby and insist mom either goes and takes a nap, gets a hot shower or a hot meal.
 Let her know that you are confident keeping her baby happy and that she can take 15 minutes to herself and not feel guilty about it.
 But, don’t hog the baby!
+(And know that some people might not want you to hold the baby, so be okay with this, too.)

 7. Help dad be comfortable.
 Some dads can be a little nervous helping mom and baby.
 Offer some third-party tips that worked well for you.
 While mom is getting that shower, show dad tips for soothing a fussy baby (ssshhing, swaddling, swaying, sucking, side were the best ones for us), or show dad how to wear his baby.
 I’m pretty sure most dads want to be useful and sometimes aren’t sure exactly what to do.
 Having them refill mom’s drink and bringing a snack goes a long way, too.